ahmad3305/Smart-Home-Automation/README.md

   The system keeps track of which supplier sells which device type, how much its stock, warranty, and so on.
 (There is many-to-many between device types and suppliers and also some additional relational info, so I made association class between them)

 - **Workers:**
   There are workers, and each worker can be skilled with different device types.
 So, for example, you can know which worker to call if something breaks or needs installing.
-(There is many-to-many between device types and workers and also some additional relational info, so I made association class between them)
+(There is many-to-many between device types and workers and also some additional relational info, so I made association class between them).

+## Classes in the Project

+Here’s basically what you’ll find in the code:

+- **Account, Admin, User, Guest**: Account types and permissions.
+- **Home, Room**: Places where devices live.
+- **Device, Light, Fan, AC, Heater, Wifi, DoorLock, WindowLock, DeviceType**: All the devices and their types.
+  Devices inherit from a base Device class and each specialized device can have its own logic.
+- **Supplier, Inventory, Warehouse**: For keeping track of who sells what, where things are, and how much is left.
+- **Worker, WorkerDeviceType**: Workers and what device types they can handle.
+- **DeviceTypeSupplier**: Keeps track of which supplier supplies which device type, with info like price, stock, warranty, etc.
+- **EnergyUsage**: Records for tracking how much energy something is using.

+---

+## How are things connected?

+- **A User owns Homes.** A Home can’t exist without a User.
+- **Homes have Rooms.** Rooms can’t exist outside a Home.
+- **Rooms have Devices.** Installed Devices can’t exist outside a Room.
+- **Devices have a DeviceType.** DeviceType can exist on its own and is shared, so it’s not like the device “owns” it.
+- **Suppliers supply DeviceTypes (through DeviceTypeSupplier).** One supplier can supply many device types, and one device type can be supplied by many suppliers.
+- **Inventory belongs to a Supplier and is stored in a Warehouse.**
+- **Workers can work with many DeviceTypes, and each DeviceType can be handled by many Workers.**
+- **EnergyUsage is linked to Devices and Users.**

+---